- time Recent High School Graduates: 17-19 Years Old

 Year Course’s unique format allows our participants to experience Israel in 3 distinct ways.
 Their year is split into three unique experiences:

-- Four months will be spent in the historic city of Jerusalem on an academic track that involves both formal and informal education, including an option to earn up to 30 college credits.
+- Four months will be spent in the historic city of Jerusalem as part of the Machon l’Madrichei Chul, on an academic track that involves both formal and informal education, including an option to earn up to 30 college credits.

 - Four months will be based in Tel Aviv-Yafo, where participants choose between a variety of volunteering options: some special experiences include a two-month Marva experience training with the Israeli Defense Forces and volunteering with MDA (Magen David Adom).